 Tourism businesses that operate responsibly should be treated differently by governments through incentives and recognition.

-Ownership and economic benefit from tourism is still markedly skewed in South Africa, and Africa for that matter.
+Ownership and economic benefit from tourism are still markedly skewed in South Africa and Africa for that matter.
 Needed is more equitable involvement of local people in tourism supply chains, employment and business ownership.

 Your thoughts on the current state of sustainable tourism in South Africa, and Africa in general?